psander-lab/kim-uno/README.md

 And you will be presented with the simulation result and the output expected from the KIM Uno on the display.

 # Conclusion

-## Design flaws in the PCB design

-After completing this project I found a couple of points which are noteworthy and should be addressed in a new revision of the PCB board:

-- the ATMega328p's silk screen has not the usual notch where the first pin is located.
-The DIP-28 footprint does not even have a square pad where the first pin is located.
-This should definitely be improved with a more detailed silkscreen to prevent confusion
-- the ISP header has no connection labels on the silk screen.
-This makes it difficult to recognize how to connect it to the ISP
-- the ISP header could be changed into a 2x6 pin header with a standard pin layout to prevent any confusion

-Apart from those points I'm pretty happy how it turned out and worked on the first try.

 ## Further uses